-Recruiting Roadshow returns September 23-26
+Recruiting Roadshow returns in January 2025

-Virginia Health Services Senior Recruiters Colleen Reynolds and Renee Turner host quarterly Recruiting Roadshows at our seven nursing and rehabilitation centers.
-The final Roadshow of the year is September 2024.
+Virginia Health Services Senior Recruiters Colleen Reynolds and Renee Turner will host quarterly Recruiting Roadshows at our seven nursing and rehabilitation centers in 2025.
+The first Roadshow of the year is January 27-30.
+The next event will be held in April, and virtual events are also in the works for 2025.

 The Recruiting Roadshow gives applicants a chance to apply and interview in person at our locations in Newport News, Hampton, York County, Gloucester and Kilmarnock.
 Job candidates can see our centers and get a feel for where they are applying.